United Nations Support Mission in Libya: Actions

 UNSMIL recorded 48 deaths and 22 injuries in clashes between Libya's political factions in the month of September 2018.

 In July 2019, the head of UNSMIL, Ghassan Salamé, proposed a 3-point plan (ceasefire, international meeting to implement the existing arms embargo, and intra-Libyan dialogue) as a new phase in the Libyan peace process, with the aim of resolving the Second Libyan Civil War.

 In October 2020, Stephanie Williams undertook wide consultations with Libyan society, including meetings with Libyan mayors from the West, South and East of Libya, as part of the preparations for the Libyan Political Dialogue Forum (LPDF).

 In 2022, UNSMIL mediated negotiations that took place in Cairo and eventually in Geneva between the High Counci of State and the House of Representatives that had as their purpose to establish a constitutional basis for elections.
 The negotiations ultimately ended without the two sides reaching agreement.

+The United Kingdom reaffirmed in November 2025 its full support for the United Nations Support Mission in Libya.